-Formed in 1992, Malahide United Nippers Academy is the starting block for young children – both boys and girls.
-Its purpose is to introduce our future stars to the game of football through a fun, safe and enjoyable environment.
+Formed in 1993, Malahide United Nippers Academy is the starting block for young children – both boys and girls.
+Our aim is to introduce the game of football through a fun, safe and enjoyable environment.
 The idea is to awaken an interest in football at an early age with importance being placed on fun and participation not to mention fair play.
-At present we have 140 nippers between the ages of 5 and 7.

-The format for the nippers is a fun warm-up, followed by fun drills and finishes with some fun small sided matches.
+The format for the nippers is a fun warm-up, followed by fun drills and finishes with small sided matches.

 To encourage the children, ‘Player of the Morning’ trophies are distributed to certain children in each age group, in recognition of their efforts and improvement.
 Its works out that all the children end up winning the ‘Player of the Morning’ trophy at some time over the season!
-The progress of the children during the year is unbelievable.
+The progress of the children during the season is fantastic.

-The nippers train every Saturday (in most weather conditions!)on the all weather pitch in Gannon Park signing in at 10.15am and kicking off at 10.30am – 12.30pm beginning in mid September through until early May excluding a 4-6 week winter break and bank holiday weekends.
+The nippers train every Saturday (in most weather conditions!) on the all weather pitch in Gannon Park signing in at 10.20am and kicking off at 10.30am – 12.30pm beginning in mid September through until early May excluding a 4-6 week winter break and bank holiday weekends.

 How to Join